 The "Blood" And The "Cross"

 I will often refer to Jesus' "blood" and His "cross."
-Some writers admonish
+Some writers

-and "cross", either in combination or
+References to "blood" and "cross", either in combination or

 provision that God made for us, through the sacrifice of Jesus, to

 It Is Literally True

-The provision is God's way of setting us free from our own sin and its
+The provision is God's way of setting us free from our own sin

-and Eve.
+footsteps of Adam and Eve.
 This entire book is an attempt to

 and the "cross" effectual in your daily life.
 Also see "Blood of

 Jesus" and "Cross of Christ" in the Glossary.

 The Blood Needs To Be Applied